Skip to main content

 Individual Investor Actions

-Although the SEC can't bring actions on behalf of individual investors, the Securities Act allows for individual investors to file civil actions.
-Below are provisions of the Act allowing for individual suits.
+The SEC can't take action on behalf of individual investors.
+But, the Securities Act allows individual investors to file civil actions.
+Below are provisions of the act allowing individuals to bring suit:

-Section 5 and Section 12(a)(1): Purchasers can sue sellers for offering or selling a non-exempt security without registering the security, as long as there's a direct link between the purchaser and the seller, and the suit is within the statute of limitations.
+Section 5 and Section 12(a)(1): Purchasers can sue sellers for offering or selling a non-exempt security without registering the security.
+There must be a direct link between the buyer and the seller.
+As with all lawsuits, the purchaser must file the suit within the statute of limitations.

-Section 11: Issuers are liable for registration statements that contain "an untrue statement of a material fact or omitted to state a material fact required to be stated therein or necessary to make the statements therein not misleading."
-Under Section 11, a purchaser of a security can bring suit even if he or she bought the security after the initial offering on a secondary market as long as the purchase can be traced back to the initial offering and is within the statute of limitations.
+Section 11: Issuers are liable for registration statements containing "an untrue statement of a material fact or omitted to state a material fact required to be stated therein or necessary to make the statements therein not misleading."
+Under Section 11, a security buyer can bring suit even if they bought the security after the initial offering on a secondary market.
+The purchase must be traced back to the initial offering and within the statute of limitations.

-Section 12(a)(2): Any person who offers or sells a security through a prospectus or an oral communication containing a material misstatement or omission, is liable to the purchaser as long as the purchaser didn't know about the misstatement or omission at the time of the purchase.
+Section 12(a)(2): Any person who offers or sells a security through a prospectus or an oral communication containing a material misstatement or omission is liable to the purchaser.
+The buyer must not have known about the misstatement or omission at the time of the purchase.

 Was this helpful?